 “Food through love, love through food."

-I now share what I’ve learnt (and am learning!), hoping to inspire reconnection to the natural world and to ignite a desire to shift to a more regenerative way of living, for human and planetary wellbeing.
+I now share what I’ve learned (and am learning!), hoping to inspire reconnection to the natural world and to ignite a desire to shift to a more regenerative way of living, for human and planetary wellbeing.

 In July 2020 I relocated to Devon where I am designing and cultivating an edible and medicinal forest garden in a 30m x 5m space.
+You can follow along with the garden's journey on my Instagram.

 “In a culture driven by overconsumption and waste, composting becomes an act of revolution”